i-tanaka730/cotoha-teacher/README.md

 ## Overview

-This is a LINE BOT that uses the sentiment analysis of the COTOHA API to check whether messages entered on LINE contain negative words.
+This is a LINE BOT that checks negative words in sentences.

 ## Requirement